Sammily/Sammily/README.md

 - [JavaScript/Front-end 2022](https://app.rs.school/certificate/elnqanye) @ The RSSchool
 - [React 2022](https://app.rs.school/certificate/jylm07ct) @ The RSSchool
 - Mentor in Tech Program as mentee 2022 @ Mentor in Tech
+- Pre-Intermediate (A2) course in General English (completed it with a grade A) @ Englex

 <!--